 OUR MISSION is to destigmatize mental health by educating

-through healing, conversations, and culture.
+and empowering through healing, conversations, and culture.

 "be kind, for everyone you meet is fighting a battle you know nothing about."